FredHutch/sftp_downloader/README.md

 cd sftp_downloader
 ml Python/3.6.4-foss-2016b-fh1
 pipenv install
 # create a configuration file from a template:
 cp config.json.example config.json

 # Now edit config.json to add the username, password, etc., of
 # the SFTP server.

-# Make a note of the path to Python and
+# Make a note of the current directory:
-# the current directory:

-which python
 pwd

 ```